-1st year of Nevada marijuana sales exceeds expectations
+1st year of Nevada marijuana sales smokes expectations

 “I think it has been a huge success, and I don’t see how anyone could argue with that,” said Andrew Jolley, president of the Nevada Dispensary Association.

-A legal battle over distribution licenses made for a rocky start last July, but Nevada’s $195 million in sales the first six months dwarfed the totals in Washington state ($67 million) and Colorado ($114 million) for the first half-year of legal sales in those states in 2014.
+A legal battle over distribution licenses made for a rocky start last July, but Nevada’s $195 million in sales for the first six months dwarfed the totals in Washington state ($67 million) and Colorado ($114 million) for the first half-year of legal sales in those states in 2014.
 And so far, there’s no sign legal sales that began in California on Jan.
 1 have cut into business in neighboring Nevada, regulators say.

 Most Read Business Stories